Mothers Day Gift Flowers

 11. We may have church obligations of time and money.

-14. Your husband is in school and you are typing reports for him while he works two jobs so you won’t have student loans.
+14. Your husband, wife, or partner is in school, and you are typing reports.
+They work two jobs so the family won’t have student loans.

 17. They will learn not to slurp their soup or chew with their mouths open.